-The outstanding Subordinate Voting Shares are listed for trading on the Toronto Stock Exchange ("TSX") and The NASDAQ Global Select Market ("NASDAQ"), in each case, under the symbol "FSV".
-The Multiple Voting Shares are not listed and do not trade on any public market or quotation system.

-The following table sets forth the reported high and low trading prices and the aggregate volume of trading of the Subordinate Voting Shares on NASDAQ (in United States dollars) and on the TSX (in Canadian dollars) for each month during the year ended December 31, 2017.
+The outstanding Common Shares are listed and posted for trading on the Toronto Stock Exchange ("TSX") and the NASDAQ Global Select Market ("Nasdaq") under the symbol "FSV".
+No other securities of FirstService are listed for trading on any marketplace.
+The following table sets forth the reported high and low trading prices and the aggregate volume of trading of the Common Shares on Nasdaq (in United States dollars) and on the TSX (in Canadian dollars) for each month during 2019: